CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/build-custom-charts/step-1.html)

-Now that you've seen the main differences between viewport and sample histograms, next, you will see how to use these expressions to draw charts.
+Now that you know the differences between viewport and sample histograms, next, let's look at using these expressions to draw charts.

-#### Draw a bar chart for categories
+#### Bar chart for categories

 First, let's start with a basic bar chart that displays the count of trees planted on each **street side** category (describing whether a tree is planted on the odd, even, or middle side of a street) using the `viewportHistogram` expression.